-Microblading, also known by a variety of names such as embroidery, microstroking, feather touch and hair like strokes, is a form of semi-Permanent Makeup that provides a means to partially or fully camouflage missing eyebrow hair with the appearance of simulated hair using fine deposits of cosmetic tattoo pigments.
+Microblading, also known by a variety of names such as embroidery, microstroking, feather touch and hair like strokes, is a form of Permanent Makeup that provides a means to partially or fully camouflage missing eyebrow hair with the appearance of simulated hair using fine deposits of cosmetic tattoo pigments.
 Over time the strokes can blur and fade and will need to be refreshed.

 This technique is a process that may be used to improve or create eyebrow definition, to cover gaps of lost hair, to extend the eyebrows, or may be used as a full reconstruction if the brows have little/no hair.
 Each microblading stroke is applied individually, allowing the tattoo artist/beauty therapist to control the shape, color and density of the completed eyebrows.

 The treatment begins with developing the desired shape, then using individual tattoo strokes or ‘feathers’ in the area to plot the shape and style requested.
 The color choice is patient-specific and is mixed using a natural selection of micropigments to complement hair color and skin tone.

 Immediately post treatment, eyebrows will appear darker than expected, but will fade during the healing process over the following 4 weeks.
 The treatment is typically a 2 step application process:

 The initial appointment includes consultation and initial application.

 The second appointment a minimum of 4 weeks later is to refine the strokes and fine-tune color.
 The 2nd application ensures that the micro-pigments are healing properly and responding well.

 Microblading, although often marketed as semi-permanent, is permanent just like any other tattoo on your body.
 Periodic Color Boosts will be required to keep the color fresh.